-This page provides further information on this fascinating topic through links to articles, papers, books and websites
+This page provides further information on Performance Based Contracting (PBC) through links to articles, papers, books and websites that I have found useful in my PBC Journal.

 Please feel free to add your own favourites or let me know what you thoughts of these.